-Much of the recent literature focuses on autonomous vehicles' applicability to enhance the quality of life, however, there is a lack of emphasis on how these technologies can be made inclusive\cite{politis2018designing, politis2021designing, nanchen2022perceptions}.
-To bring this into perspective, we conduct this review and identify current technological gaps that make these systems not so accessible.
-We also incorporated literature that currently lacks the ideology of inclusive design but has the potential to be adapted and scaled to facilitate improved interaction mechanisms for these specific user groups.
-We review these proposed ideas in detail in our identified artifacts and analyze their practical applicability and what might be the issues associated while making them inclusive for the general public and groups with disabilities and propose a more general framework considering inclusion in mind.
-We finally account for end-to-end users' interaction with the vehicle from ingress to egress.
-We consider all the challenges an individual might face and propose solutions.
+Standardizing these technologies is crucial to enable these groups of individuals to access and use these services \cite{hancock2020challenges}.
+There exists some recent literature focusing on the AVs' applicability to enhance the quality of life; however, there is a lack of emphasis on how these technologies can be made inclusive \cite{politis2018designing, politis2021designing, nanchen2022perceptions}.
+We conduct this review to bring this into perspective and identify current technological gaps that make these systems inaccessible.
+We also incorporated methods that are not already compliant with inclusive design but have the potential to be adapted and scaled to facilitate improved interaction mechanisms for people with disability.